Table of Contents

 The only considerations that may exist are in regard to the consumption of lemon myrtle tea during pregnancy (see below) and the use of lemon myrtle essential oil as a topical product.
 Lemon myrtle in a topical product has GRAS (generally regarded as safe) status by the US Federal Drug Administration if it contains no more than 1% lemon myrtle essential oil.

 Lemon Myrtle Tea and Pregnancy

 Currently, there is not enough information available on the use of lemon myrtle during pregnancy to definitively say that it is 100% safe.
 The general consensus is that drinking the brewed lemon myrtle dried leaf during pregnancy is safe in small quantities in diluted form and generally ok during breastfeeding.
-Therefore, we strongly recommend consulting with your physicist or naturopath before consuming lemon myrtle tea during pregnancy or breastfeeding if you have any concerns.
-Using products with lemon myrtle essential oils should be used with caution in children and pregnant women as they can be an irritant.
+Therefore, if you have any concerns, we strongly recommend consulting with your physicist or naturopath before consuming lemon myrtle tea during pregnancy or breastfeeding.
+Using products with lemon myrtle essential oils should be used with caution by children and pregnant women as they can be an irritant.

 How to Make Lemon Myrtle Tea